 The good old notches-on-the-doorway technique is a classic, but tracking Baby‘s growth and development with a healthcare provider is a slightly more sophisticated way to see how your child is growing.
 At Baby‘s well-child visits, your healthcare provider will be able to give them physical exams and check their height and weight.
 You’ll be able to accurately see how much Baby has grown since their last visit, and talk with a professional about milestones and development.

-Your child might appear to be the picture of health, but he could have invisible vision issues.
-It’s recommended that you have Baby‘s eyes checked once at six months old, once at three years old, once before he starts first grade, and then every two years after that.
+Your child might appear to be the picture of health, but they could have invisible vision issues.
+It’s recommended that you have Baby‘s eyes checked once at six months old, once at three years old, once before they start first grade, and then every two years after that.
 If Baby starts school with unknown vision problems, it could pose a learning challenge.

 As with vision tests, well-child visits are a great opportunity to check Baby‘s hearing.
-Baby should have had his hearing screened as part of his routine newborn tests if you gave birth in a hospital.
+Baby should have had their hearing screened as part of their routine newborn tests if you gave birth in a hospital.
 For children who didn’t have newborn screenings, it’s recommended that a screening be done within the first three weeks after birth.
 This is because hearing problems are often easier to fix if they’re detected before children are three months old.
-If there aren’t any issues with Baby‘s hearing, he will probably have her ears checked every year or so at his well-child visits.
+If there aren’t any issues with Baby‘s hearing, they will probably have her ears checked every year or so at their well-child visits.

 Well-child visits are also a great way to get Baby acquainted with seeing a healthcare provider.
 If you see the same person every time, you’ll both be able to get comfortable with them and build a lasting relationship.